GLOBAL MARKETS-Shares, euro rise on ECB plan hopes

 By Leah Schnurr

-NEW YORK, Aug 6 Global stocks and the euro rose o n M onday on optimism the European Central Bank will provide more help to euro zone nations under pressure from bond markets.
+NEW YORK, Aug 6 Global stocks and the euro rose o n M onday after Greece made progress on its debt bailout program, adding to gains driven by ECB plans to help euro zone nations under pressure from bond markets.

-The gains followed a strong finish to last week after robust U.S. jobs data o n F riday eased concerns about global growth.
-Signs over the weekend that Greece had made progress on its debt bailout program also bolstered sentiment.
+The gains followed a strong finish to last week after robust U.S. jobs data on Friday eased concerns about global growth.

 "Investors are less pessimistic about the euro zone situation.
 There is the expectation that something positive will come out of the ECB plan and so investors are more willing to search for risky assets that look attractive," said Aroop Chatterjee, senior currency strategist at Barclays Capital in New York.